pooya-karambakhsh/dianoetic.github.io/index.md

 ---
 layout: default
-title: "Dianoetic"
+title: Home
-subtitle: "Data & Research Consultancy"
 ---

-## Turning Data into Decisions
+# Dianoetic
+**Data · Research · Strategy**

-I’m Pooya Karambakhsh — economist, data strategist, and researcher — and I founded **Dianoetic** to help organisations turn complexity into clarity.
+Dianoetic helps organisations turn complexity into clarity.

-With over a decade of cross‑disciplinary experience in economics, data strategy, and systems design, I build solutions that are rigorous, human‑centred, and built to last.
-My work bridges technical precision with real‑world workflows, so your data doesn’t just exist — it works for you.
+We build systems, models, and strategies that are rigorous, human‑centred, and built to last — especially in resource‑constrained environments.

+Whether you're designing policy, evaluating programs, or streamlining operations, we offer tools and insight that make data work for people.

+---

-### What We Do
+## What We Do

-- **Economic Modelling & Forecasting** — Evidence‑based strategies for policy and investment.
+- **Economic Modelling & Policy Design**
+  Evidence‑based frameworks for tackling social and economic challenges.

-- **Data Architecture & Integration** — Clean, future‑proof systems aligned with your processes.
+- **Data Architecture & Integration**
+  Clean, future‑proof systems tailored to real‑world workflows.

-- **Research & Analysis** — From design to delivery, tailored to your context.
+- **Research & Evaluation**

-[Contact us](contact) to discuss your next project.
+  Rigorous, context‑aware analysis that informs strategy and drives change.

+- **Capacity Building & Documentation**
+  Training, templates, and tools that empower teams to own their data.

+---

+## How We Work

+We start by understanding your goals, constraints, and existing systems.
+Then we design solutions that are technically sound, strategically aligned, and easy to maintain — no unnecessary complexity, no vendor lock‑in.

+Our approach is:
+- **Modular** — so you can build what you need, when you need it.
+- **Transparent** — so your team can understand, adapt, and own the solution.
+- **Strategic** — so every decision supports long‑term impact.

+---

+## Who We Work With

+Dianoetic partners with:
+- Nonprofits and advocacy organisations
+- Policy institutes and research centres
+- Government bodies and public programs
+- Universities and education providers

+We specialise in environments where clarity, efficiency, and adaptability matter most.

+---

+**Let’s talk.**
+If you're looking for a partner who can translate complexity into clarity — and deliver solutions that last — [get in touch]({{ '/contact' | relative_url }}).